acdh-oeaw/arche-ingest/README.md

 * Prepare a file with input data.
   In points below it's assumed this file name is `input` and it's stored in the same directory as the import script.
-  The file should contain of four lines:
+  The file should contain four lines:
   ```
   {instanceNumber}
   yes